What can happen in the future?

 Access to bases, airspace and air defenses affects operations execution.

-New signals to follow (updated March 10)
+New signals to follow (updated April 14)

 - Operating friction: The friendly-fire incident in Kuwait shows that technical/operational risk alone can change the pace of decision-making.

-- March 5 signal: Stricter identification routines and shorter warning loops can reduce accident risk, but also increase it the need for close coordination between partners.
+- March 5 signal: Stricter identification routines and shorter warning loops can reduce accident risk, but also increase the need for close coordination between partners.

 - 6 March signal from the UN: Public warning that the situation can get out of control, with an explicit call for serious negotiations.